commonhaus/foundation/templates/website-footer.md

-# Copyright notices for project website footers
+# Copyright and Trademark notices for project website footers

 For those building or managing a website for a Commonhaus Foundation project, you must include mention of the Commonhaus Foundation in your website footers.
 Some examples are provided below (replace the links to YOUR PROJECT to point to the full URL of the main landing page for your project's website).